sunknighteric/Measurement_for_SPF_and_DMARC_2022/README.md

 ## SPF and DMARC Checking Results of Email Service Providers

+Table below summarizes SPF and DMARC adoption change situation of thirty-five domains.
+Only one email provider (t-online.de) does not support SPF or DMARC.
+Since 2015, six domains have strengthen their SPF configuration policy.
+The policy for SPF is mostly configured as soft fail or hard fail, and only three are set as neutral.
+None of the domains uses the pass mechanism.
+In case of DMARC, compared with previous results, ten domains start to have DMARC configuration and still there are six domains do not support DMARC.
+Sixteen providers use testing mode with the none policy (e.g., gmail.com), seven use the quarantine policy, and six use the strictest reject policy.

+For subdomains, only Mail.ru has set a hard fail SPF record for *.mail.ru, and only seven domains have configured the sp policy of DMARC to protect their subdomains.

 | Provider |  SPF         | SPF | SPF | SPF Subdomain| SPF Subdomain | SPF Subdomain |DMARC|DMARC |DMARC |DMARC Subdomain|DMARC Subdomain |DMARC Subdomain |
 | ----- | --------- | ----------- | ------- |--------- | ----------- | ------- |--------- | ----------- | ------- |--------- | ----------- | ------- |
 | | 2015       | 2020  | 2022  | 2015       | 2020  | 2022  | 2015       | 2020  | 2022  | 2015       | 2020  | 2022  |